cheap-glitch/vue-css-modifiers/README.md

 ```

 Use the `bem` modifier  to add the modifier class as a  suffix to another class.
-This base class can either be  defined explicitely through a directive argument,
+This base class can either be  defined explicitly  through a directive argument,
 or left implicit (in that case, the directive will use the first class it founds
 that is not a BEM modifier).
 Either way, if the base class is not present on the
 element, the modifier will not be added.